Zero-Shot 3D Shape Correspondence: Method

 \subsection{Zero-Shot 3D Semantic Segmentation}

 After generating the two sets of semantic regions $(R^1,R^2)$, we can use them to perform zero-shot 3D semantic segmentation.
 Despite the fact that the recent object segmentation model Segment-Anything (SAM) \cite{kirillov2023segany} is powerful, its text-guided segmentation is still limited.
-The DINO object detector \cite{liu2023grounding} on the other hand, can perform 2D object detection for a large number of classes.
-Therefore, we propose to combine DINO with SAM to perform zero-shot 3D semantic segmentation, and we denote this hybrid approach as \emph{SAM-3D}.
+The Groudning-DINO object detector \cite{liu2023grounding} on the other hand, can perform 2D object detection for a large number of classes.
+Therefore, we propose to combine Groudning-DINO with SAM to perform zero-shot 3D semantic segmentation, and we denote this hybrid approach as \emph{SAM-3D}. {It is possible to use other object detectors such as GLIP \cite{GLIP} to obtain bounding boxes of parts, but we employ Gounding-DINO as it performs better than its counterparts as shown in \cite{liu2023grounding}.}

 We start by rendering a large number of viewpoints $v$ sampled uniformly to cover the whole shape as illustrated in Figure \ref{fig:sphere}.
 For each rendered view, we feed it to DINO to detect a bounding box for each semantic region in $R^i$.
 Afterward, we feed the detected bounding boxes with the rendered viewpoints to SAM to provide segmentation maps for each semantic region.
-We define a matrix $X^i \in \R^{|F^i| \times |R^i|}$ that is initialized with zeros, and we use it to accumulate scores for each face in $F^i$ for each semantic region in $R^i$.
+We define a matrix $X^i \in \mathbb{R}^{|F^i| \times |R^i|}$ that is initialized with zeros, and we use it to accumulate scores for each face in $F^i$ for each semantic region in $R^i$.
 Finally, each face is assigned a label by selecting the highest score in each row $j$ of $X^i$ yielding $FL^i$:

 Once the 3D segmentation vectors $FL^i$ are computed, the segmentation maps are matched between the two shapes using the mapping $M^{12}$ to produce a coarse correspondence map.